d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/self-attention-and-positional-encoding.md

 is to represent this to the model as an additional input associated with each token.
-These inputs are called *positional encodings*. and they can either be learned or fixed a priori.
+These inputs are called *positional encodings*, and they can either be learned or fixed a priori.
 We now describe a simple scheme for fixed positional encodings based on sine and cosine functions :cite:`Vaswani.Shazeer.Parmar.ea.2017`.